Dockry History, Family Crest & Coats of Arms

 Early History of the Dockry family

-Another 268 words (19 lines of text) are included under the topic Early Dockry History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dockry research.
+Another 83 words (6 lines of text) are included under the topic Early Dockry History in all our PDF Extended History products and printed products wherever possible.

 Dockry Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Dockry has been spelled many different ways, including Docker, Dockwra, Dockray, Dockwray, Dockrell and many more.